SimonMazzucca/MvcSampleApp/SecurityLookup/README.md

 Site.css
 •	#securityLookupTable and #submitButton apply to those 2 elements and those 2 only
 •	.form-label and .result-header apply to any element of that class

+## History

+I wrote this for an interview.